Phase 2 Study of AFM13 in Combination With AB-101 in Subjects With R/R HL and CD30+ PTCL (LuminICE-203)

 Time Frame

-Duration of response (DOR) defined as time from first assessment of PR or CR to the first assessment of progressive disease.
-Response based on positron emission tomography-computed tomography (PET-CT) as assessed by the Lugano classification.
+Duration of response (DOR) defined as time from first assessment of PR or CR to the first assessment of progressive disease/death.
+Response based on positron emission tomography-computed tomography (PET-CT) as assessed by the Lugano classification assessed by Independent Radiology Committee.

-Complete response rate (CRR) by Investigator and Independent Radiology Committee
+Complete Response Rate (CRR) by Independent Radiology Committee

 Complete Response Rate based on positron emission tomography-computed tomography (PET-CT) as assessed by the Lugano classification.